fbpx

 Description:

-Today, virtually all cars come with ABS as standard equipment or as an option.
-The typical ABS system includes wheel-speed sensors, a hydraulic control unit, and an electronic control unit.
-When you apply the brake pedal the electronic control unit monitors and compares the signals from the wheel-speed sensors.
-If the electronic control unit senses rapid deceleration (impending lock-up) at a given wheel, the electronic control unit commands the hydraulic control unit to reduce hydraulic pressure to that wheel.
 This type of pressure limiting is similar to pumping the brake pedal, only much faster.
-Some pick-up trucks and cargo vans have rear-wheel-only ABS to handle different braking needs under different loading conditions.
+Some pick-up trucks and cargo vans have rear-wheel-only ABS to handle different braking needs under various loading conditions.
 This type of ABS system controls only the rear wheels and limits pressure when either is about to lock up.

 Purpose: